des-envision/enos_fundamental_en/overview/enos_introduction.md

 EnOS can operate in private cloud and public cloud hosting environment to enable clients to develop, run and operate their applications without handling the complexity of managing software stacks.

-EnOS can also be deployed in virtual private cloud (VPC) on public cloud hosting environment and private cloud without dependency on underlying hypervisors. you can also deploy the solution that best suits your requirements for cost, control, configurability, scalability, location and security.
+EnOS can also be deployed in virtual private cloud (VPC) on public cloud hosting environment and private cloud without dependency on underlying hypervisors.
+You can also deploy the solution that best suits your requirements for cost, control, configurability, scalability, location and security.

 **Domain expertise**